Paperspace/hyperopt-keras-sample/README.md

 ## Using the Gradient CLI

-You can run a hyperparameter tuning experiment using the [Gradient CLI](https://github.com/Paperspace/gradient-cli).
+You can run a hyperparameter tuning experiment on Paperspace using the [Gradient CLI](https://github.com/Paperspace/gradient-cli).

 Assuming that you have configured an API Key for the Gradient CLI, enter: